JNRowe/vim-configs/background.rst

 Every now and then I play with `Sublime Text`_, but in the back of my mind I know I won’t settle in to it.

-The very idea of a non-Free(note the capital F) text editor repulses me.
+The very idea of a non-Free(note the capital “F”) text editor repulses me.
 When you spend the amount of time *using* a tool that I do, then the thought that tomorrow it won’t work is truly shocking [#]_.